iCliniq Logo

 What Are the Complications of Eczema?

 Open wounds and cracks can result from persistent scratching that tears the skin.
 These raise the possibility of bacterial and fungal infections.
-Although it is uncommon, these skin infections have the potential to develop and become fatal.
+Although uncommon, these skin infections can develop and become fatal.

-Dermatitis may result in the affected skin becoming lighter or darker in individuals with brown or black complexion.
-Post-inflammatory hypopigmentation and post-inflammatory hyperpigmentation are the names given to these conditions.
+Dermatitis may result in the affected skin becoming lighter or darker in individuals with brown or black skin.
+Post-inflammatory hypopigmentation and post-inflammatory hyperpigmentation are the terms used for these conditions.
 The skin may take months or even years to return to its natural hue.

 Frequently Asked Questions